On the sup-norm of SL(3) Hecke-Maass cusp forms: Test functions in the pre-trace formula

 \subsection{Construction of a relevant test function on the spectral side}

 In this section, we will design the function $\mathcal{H}(k)$ occurring in \eqref{eq_amplified_pre_trace}.

-If $F=\{a\in A, d(a,I)\geq 1\}$ then $F$ is a closed subset of $G$, which does not contain $I$. $K$ being compact, $KFK$ and $F$ share the same properties.
+If $F=\{a\in A, d(a,I)\geq 1\}$ then $F$ is a closed subset of $G$, which does not contain $I$.
+By the properties of the distance function, $g$ in $KFK$ also satisfies $d(g, I) \geq 1$.
 Thus, one can find a Weyl-invariant symmetric open neighborhood $O$ of $I$ in $G$ and a small enough positive real number $\delta$ satisfying

 and $KA(\delta)K\subset G\setminus KFK=\{g\in G, d(g,I)<1\}$.